Have you ever set a goal that you didn’t achieve because you somehow talked yourself out of taking the actions that would have closed the gap?

 One proven journaling technique is question prompts - questions that guide your brain down a specific tangent to help you get clarity.

-Used regularly, your Affirmation Journal can inspire you to overshadow negative thoughts and replace them with beliefs that empower your best self.
+By journaling regularly, it can inspire you to overshadow negative thoughts and replace them with beliefs that empower your best self.